Batman: Vengeance: Reception

 Pong Sifu of GamePro said of the PlayStation 2 version, "With some fine tuning, Batman Vengeance could've been legendary.
 Though many gamers may be put off by the game's shortcomings, Bat-fans looking for a fun-filled romp above the streets of Gotham will be delighted by the film-noir visuals and engaging story line."
 (Note: GamePro gave the PlayStation 2 version 4/5 for graphics, 5/5 for sound, 2.5/5 for control, and 3.5/5 for fun factor.)
 The Man in Black said of the Xbox version, "There's much to praise about the effort behind this rough-hewn but imagnative game.
 If you're a fan, you might tackle this tale of the Dark Knight with a Vengeance."
 (Note: GamePro gave the Xbox version two 4/5 scores for graphics and sound, and two 3.5/5 scores for control and fun factor.)
 Michael Lafferty of GameZone gave the Game Boy Advance version 8.4 out of 10, saying, "The graphical elements are very well done, the animation is solid and the various challenges will keep players intrigued."
-Carlos McElfish gave the Xbox version seven out of ten, saying, "The gameplay as a whole is lethargic and inaccurate."
-Lafferty later gave the PC version a similar score of seven out of ten, calling it "a year-old game newly ported to the PC that plunges players into a world of bad camera angles and overwrought control elements."
+Carlos McElfish gave the Xbox version a score of 7/10, saying, "The gameplay as a whole is lethargic and inaccurate."
+Lafferty later gave the PC version a similar score of 7/10, calling it "a year-old game newly ported to the PC that plunges players into a world of bad camera angles and overwrought control elements."

 The game was nominated for "Outstanding Achievement in Original Musical Composition" at the Academy of Interactive Arts & Sciences' 5th Annual Interactive Achievement Awards, which ultimately went to Tropico.
 The PlayStation 2 version was also nominated at The Electric Playgrounds 2001 Blister Awards for "Biggest Disappointment of the Year", but lost to the Xbox version of Shrek.